Maximal entropy in the moment body

-Numerical experiments on a rudimentary Matlab implementation show that the approach largely outperforms second-order interior-point methods, while standing the comparison with state-of-the-art first-order algorithms for large-scale semidefinite optimization.
-Fully dense (i.e. non-sparse) problems of size $n=m=1000$ can be solved to 8 significant digits in a few seconds on a standard laptop, the only limitation being the memory requirements.
-For this problem class, it means that the bottleneck is now essentially concentrated into efficient gradient computation and storage, consistently with the recent developments reported e.g. in \cite{sketchy, hallar}.
+Numerical experiments with a rudimentary Matlab implementation, \texttt{maxentmom}, support the analysis in two complementary regimes.
+On dense random instances, the L-BFGS solve is very fast once the data have been preconditioned, often requiring only a few iterations; the main cost then becomes the preliminary centering and whitening step.
+The method is substantially faster than MOSEK on these tests and remains competitive with SDPNAL+, although the latter can be faster once the preconditioning cost is included.
+The experiments also confirm the role of the geometric margin: well-conditioned interior points are solved accurately and quickly, whereas instances close to the boundary of the moment body are much harder.
+On sparse matrix-completion problems, where the measurements are simple coordinate observations, \texttt{maxentmom} and SDPNAL+ have comparable behavior over a wide range of sizes, with both methods ultimately limited by dense spectral computations.

+A natural direction for future work is to reduce this spectral bottleneck.
+Instead of computing the full matrix exponential and its eigendecomposition, one could estimate the traces defining the objective and gradient by randomized probing, using only matrix-vector products with the exponential.
+This idea is closely related to recent randomized entropic methods \cite{l23,cl25b}.
+It is especially promising for genuinely sparse problems, although the stochastic estimates introduce a bias-variance tradeoff and may be better suited to moderate accuracy or as a preliminary phase before a final deterministic refinement.
+Understanding when such randomized variants outperform exact spectral computations remains an important open question.